mindspore-lab/mindocr/docs/en/tutorials/distribute_train.md

     fi
 done
 ```
-When training other models, simply replace the yaml config file path in the script, i.e. `python -u tools/train.py --config path/to/model_config.yaml`.
+When training other models, simply replace the yaml config file path in the script, i.e. `path/to/model_config.yaml`.

-Now the training has started, and you can view the training log in `train.log`.
+After the training has started, and you can find the training log in `train.log` under `ckpt_save_dir` specified in the config file.